“After nourishment, shelter and companionship, stories are the things we need most in the world.” — Philip Pullman

 where there is someone willing to listen, and–truly–who doesn’t want to hear a good yarn?

-I live with my partner and two children in East Van, overlooking the shipyards and with a great view of the crows heading home to roost at Still Creek each day at dusk.
+I live with my two kids in East Van, overlooking the shipyards and with a great view of the crows heading home to roost at Still Creek each day at dusk.
 I watch them whenever I can.
 Their organized-disorganized flight overhead is equal parts mesmerizing and reassuring.

 This video is of one of their waiting spots, where they hang out until more crows come before they move on to collect the crows from the next waiting spot.